NinadaBN/WDev/README.md

 This is new github account on behalf of internship progress.
-Here,I have built 3 pages regarding learnings sent in web development.
+Here,I have built 3 pages regarding learnings sent in concern with web development.
 I have efficienty used and branched html and css well.